dougfrey/Julia-tutorials-for-ChEs/Pt 1: Setup/Installing_and_Using_Julia.md

 julia>  Pkg.add("NonlinearSolve")   # install NonlinearSolve package
 julia>  Pkg.add("IJulia")           # install IJulia package
 ```
 The # symbol denotes a comment and text after the # symbol is not executed.
+The above commands will install packages in the default global environment.
+Although creating local environments for individual projects is recommended to facilitate managing package versions, to keep things simple in this tutorial only the default global environment will be used.
 The package version numbers and upgrade status of installed packages are obtained by the following statement:

 ```julia
 julia>  Pkg.status()